 The Effects of DroughtS

-Drought is an Old English word originated from the ancient Germanic root “dreug”, which means a continuous dry weather injurious to vegetation, leading to a shortage of water in water bodies such as creeks, rivers or lakes.
+Drought is an Old English word derived from the ancient Germanic root dreug, meaning prolonged dry weather that harms vegetation and leads to water shortages in water bodies such as creeks, rivers, and lakes.

-Despite all the human suffering, the socio-economic losses and the ecological consequences inflicted by the onset of droughts over the centuries, mankind was hopeless in their attempts to predict and ameliorate the consequences of droughts.
-In old times, it appeared that the only possible actions to mitigate the pain and loss caused by this natural event were religious and folkloric rituals.
+Despite the human suffering, socio-economic losses, and ecological consequences caused by droughts over the centuries, humanity remained powerless in its efforts to predict and mitigate their impacts.
+In ancient times, it seemed that the only responses available to ease the pain and loss brought on by drought were religious and folkloric rituals.

-We are the first generation of humans that was able to understand and predict with some ability the occurrence and magnitude of droughts.
-I find this fact perplexing…
+We are the first generation of humans capable of understanding and, to some extent, predicting the occurrence and severity of droughts.
+I find this fact both remarkable and perplexing …

-I have devoted more that 20 years of my professional life to understanding and modeling this natural hazard.
-There are a number of books and scientific articles that describe this phenomena.
-On this site, I would like to present photographs showing the effects of droughts on elements of the water cycle or vegetation.
+I have dedicated over 25 years of my professional life to understanding and modeling this natural hazard.
+While numerous books and scientific articles explore this phenomenon, on this site, I aim to present photographs that capture the effects of drought on the water cycle and vegetation.

 Leave a Reply